Minione/ComputeFeatures/README.md

 # ComputeFeatures
-This repository contains the feature extraction code in our image search service.
+This repository contains the feature extraction code in our Memex image search service.
+It includes the ability to

+    1. Extract features of images from a specic layer from a pre-trained neural network.
+    2. Store all the features in a format that is usable by the image serach service.

+In our image search service, we use the code to extract the features of database images and store all the features on the disk.
+Later, [ScalableLSH](https://github.com/Minione/ScalableLSH) will deploy the image search service based on the database image features.

 ## Requirements ##
 This code is written in C++ and requires the following libraries: